Pruning of Plants: Why, How & When

 • At this stage, the plant’s focus shifts from flowering to seed production, and its vitality may decline.

-• To maintain the health and business of the Tulsi plant, it’s advisable to remove the flowers once they have matured into seeds.
+• To maintain the health and bushiness of the Tulsi plant, it is advisable to remove the flowers once they have matured into seeds.

 • This encourages the plant to channel its energy towards producing new foliage and promotes a more robust growth habit.